SaaS Vs SaaP – 7 Reasons Why Switching to SaaP Will Be Best for Video Streaming

 Any half-decent enterprise company, especially one in video broadcasting, would operate and scale for at least 10 years (Netflix has been around for about 22 years, so you get the idea).

 At $3600/year for 10 years, the expense goes to about $36000, and this is minimum.
 The expenditure would continue increasing with time to way beyond the amount written above.

 On the flip side, SaaP platforms that provide much more than any SaaS solution have a one-time payment which amounts to about a similar price as a 10-year old SaaS platform.
 For a long term investment, SaaP will save you a huge amount of money.

 Storage – To save essential data and information for the future

-SaaS-based platforms have a limited storage infrastructure under their monthly plan.
+SaaS-based video on demand platforms have a limited storage infrastructure under their monthly plan.
 Extra changes are applicable for increasing the storage amount, which only adds to the expenditure.

 SaaP provides you with unlimited storage without any overhead charges.
 Any charges for customizations or additional requirements are included in the one-time payment.

 Feature Updates – Constantly stay ahead of the curve

 There are only a small number of pre-existing features in SaaS-based VOD platforms due to lack of customizability.